-In the previous subsections, we analyze r = f(h, T) under our Bernoulli and Markov loss models.
-During our derivations, we assume that h and T are independent variables.
-However, the relationship between h and Tshould be constrained because the available rekeying bandwidth is usually very limited.
+In the previous subsections, we analyze r = f(h, T) under the Bernoulli and Markov loss models.
+In our derivations, we assume that h and T are independent variables.
+The relationship between h and T, however, should be constrained because the available rekeying bandwidth is usually limited.

-Rekeying bandwidth constraint requires that rekey traffic should not exceed a given sending rate b(t) at any time t.
-This constraint arises from the fact that rekey traffic has to share bandwidth with data traffic, while the total available bandwidth is determined by the network situations and users' receiving capacities.
+Rekeying bandwidth constraint requires that rekey traffic should not exceed a given sending rate at any time.
+This constraint arises from the fact that rekey traffic has to share bandwidth with data traffic, while the total available bandwidth is determined by network conditions and users' receiving capacities.
 For example, in secure group communication applications such as pay-per-view distribution of digital media, restricted teleconferences, and multi-party games, there typically exists a considerable amount of data traffic among group users.
 The data traffic competes for bandwidth with rekey traffic.
-Therefore, usually only a small percentage of total available bandwidth can be allocated to group rekeying.
-Let b(t) denote the allowed sending rate for rekey messages at time t.
-In the literature, there are extensive research results on how to determine the unicast/multicast sending rate in dynamic network situations.
-We refer interested readers to related papers such as [7, 22, 19, 15].
+Therefore, usually only a small percentage of total available bandwidth can be allocated for group rekeying.
+Let b(t) denote the allowed sending rate (in bytes per second) for rekey messages at time t.
+In the literature, there are extensive research results on how to determine the unicast or multicast sending rate in dynamic network situation.
+We refer interested readers to related papers such as [9, 24, 21, 15].
 In this paper, we assume that b(t) is a given system parameter.

 We claim that b(t) will not sharply change with time t.
 The total available bandwidth shared by data and rekey traffic is a dynamic function of time.
-However we can adjust the rate of data traffic to keep b(t) smooth.
+But we can adjust the rate of data traffic to keep b(t) smooth.
 From now on, we assume that b(t) is constant for the duration of a rekeying interval.

 Before formulating the rekeying bandwidth constraint, we introduce some notation.
-Let n be the number of users in the system, s_m be the length of a multicast packet, s_u be the unicast packet length, n_b be the number of blocks in a rekey message,5 and w be the expected number of unicast transmissions/retransmissions in order to deliver a unicast packet to a user.
+Let n be the number of users in the system, s_m be the length of a multicast packet (in bytes), s_u be the unicast packet length (in bytes), n_b be the number of blocks in a rekey message,5 and w be the expected number of unicast transmissions (or retransmissions) in order to deliver a unicast packet to a user.

-Then at the key server side, the multicast traffic (per rekey message) equals to
+Then at the key server side, the amount of multicast traffic (in bytes per rekey message) is